bobxxxrgb/Dark-Souls---Demakest-Prepare-To-Read-Edition/README.md

 saving functions looked like in this server old builds repo. if my noobness is taking the best of me i would love for you to take me up to date on that.

+Also, "permission denied" error in the terminal can be fixed by right click on the game, properties, permission, ckeck the box about executing this file as a program.

 regardless, enjoy. :==)